Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Suitability of Tree-based Ensembles for Human-in-the-Loop Learning

 \subsection{Tree-based Anomaly Detection Ensembles}

-Ensemble of tree-based anomaly detectors have several attractive properties that make them an ideal candidate for active learning: \begin{itemize} \itemsep{0em} \item They can be employed to construct large ensembles inexpensively. \item Treating the nodes of tree as ensemble members allows us to both focus our feedback on fine-grained subspaces as well as increase the \emph{capacity} of the model in terms of separating anomalies from nominals. \item Since some of the tree-based models such as \textit{Isolation Forest} (IFOR) \cite{liu:08}, \textit{HS Trees} (HST) \cite{tan:2011}, and \textit{RS Forest} (RSF) \cite{wu:2014} are state-of-the-art unsupervised detectors \cite{emmott:2015,domingues:2018}, it is a significant gain if their performance can be improved with minimal label feedback. \end{itemize}
+Ensemble of tree-based anomaly detectors have several attractive properties that make them an ideal candidate for human-in-the-loop learning: \begin{itemize} \itemsep{0em} \item They can be employed to construct large ensembles inexpensively. \item Treating the nodes of tree as ensemble members allows us to both focus our feedback on fine-grained subspaces\footnote{In this article, subspace stands for location encompassed by a leaf node of the tree, i.e., it is a rectangle for 2D space.
+All the leaf nodes for a tree cover the complete data space.
+This not to be confused with subspaces from Linear Algebra. } as well as increase the \emph{capacity} of the model in terms of separating anomalies (positives) from nominals (negatives) using complex class boundaries. \item Since some of the tree-based models such as \textit{Isolation Forest} (IFOR) \cite{liu:08}, \textit{HS Trees} (HST) \cite{tan:2011}, and \textit{RS Forest} (RSF) \cite{wu:2014} are state-of-the-art unsupervised detectors \cite{emmott:2015,domingues:2018}, it is a significant gain if their performance can be improved with minimal label feedback. \end{itemize}

 In this work, we will focus mainly on IFOR because it performed best across all datasets \cite{emmott:2015}.
 However, we also present results on HST and RSF wherever applicable.